mdang/world-of-tech/README.md

 ### JavaScript - Client-side
 > 10 min
->
-> What's the difference between front-end JavaScript and back-end JavaScript?

 - Client-side JavaScript is for interactivity and runs in the browser
 - Allows developers to provide richer experiences like showing/hiding content based on user interactions